nualagr/dargan-health-foods/README.md

 Design choices were chosen to complement the business strategies and goals.
 The colour palette is bright and modern.
-As Dargan’s is a Health Food store a mix of greens were chosen to reflect the products sold and to create a link to nature.
+As Dargan’s is a Health Food store a mixture of green hues were chosen to reflect the link between the products sold and nature.
 Green is also seen as energetic and a symbol of renewal.
 This ties in with Dargan’s branding, they are energetic and passionate about the Health Food business.
 White was chosen as a background colour to keep the look fresh and clean.